wallarm/terraform-provider-wallarm/docs/resources/integration_sumologic.md

 page_title: "Wallarm: wallarm_integration_sumologic"
 subcategory: "Integration"
 description: |-
-  Provides the resource to manage SumoLogic integrations.
+  Provides the resource to manage Sumo Logic integrations.
 ---

 # wallarm_integration_sumologic

-Provides the resource to manage integrations to send notifications to SumoLogic.
+Provides the resource to manage integrations to send [notifications to Sumo Logic][1].

-The types of events available to be sent to SumoLogic:
+The types of events available to be sent to Sumo Logic:
 - Detected hits
 - System related: newly added users, deleted or disabled integration
 - Detected vulnerabilities